Quality of life

 You can use the entire Viennese public transportation system for just € 365 p.a.
 The annual pass for all of Austria costs € 1,095.
 It is no surprise that people travel double the number of kilometres here with public transport than the EU average.

 ...that you can use all means of public transport for only € 1 per day in Vienna and € 3 per day throughout Austria?

 Austria’s intact natural environment and beautiful countryside, the wealth of natural resources, a well-managed cultural landscape, green meadows and mountain pastures, crystal-clear water, good air quality and much more all make a significant contribution towards Austria’s high quality of life.

 A positive symbiosis between agriculture and the environment is also ensured.
-Austria boasts the highest share of organic farming compared to any other country in Europe.
+Austria boasts a very high share of organic farming compared to other countries in Europe.
 Forward-looking environmental policies, a pronounced environmental consciousness and ecologically compatible production technologies make Austria an environmental role model.

 Negative impact of environmental pollution